EQPO: Equitable Group Relative Policy Optimization for Clinical Reasoning: Experimental Setup

-To demonstrate generalizability across architectures and ensure robust evaluation, we implement FairGRPO on two widely used VLLMs: Qwen-2.5-VL-7B \citep{bai2025qwen2} and MedGemma-4B \citep{sellergren2025medgemma}.
-Following the standard multitask instruction tuning paradigm in both works, we initialize from pretrained weights and perform unified finetuning across all 7 clinical datasets simultaneously in a single training run, mirroring real-world deployment where models must handle diverse clinical tasks without dataset-specific adaptation.
-All experiments utilize 4 NVIDIA H200 GPUs.
-Hyperparameters and training configurations are detailed in Appendix \ref{app:hyperparameters}.
+To demonstrate generalizability across architectures, we implement EQPO on three widely used VLLMs: Qwen-2.5-VL-7B \citep{bai2025qwen2}, MedGemma-4B \citep{sellergren2025medgemma}, and QoQ-Med3 \cite{dai2025qoq3}.
+We initialize from pretrained weights and perform unified finetuning across 7 clinical datasets in a single training run.
+Experiments utilize 4 NVIDIA H200 GPUs; hyperparameters are in App.~\ref{app:hyperparameters}.